Azure/azure-storage-node/README.md

 # Azure Storage JavaScript Client Library for Browsers

-* JavaScript Client Library is currently in Preview.
-Questions and feedback are welcome in our [Slack channel](https://azurestorageslack.azurewebsites.net).
+* Questions and feedback are welcome in our [Slack channel](https://azurestorageslack.azurewebsites.net).

 Azure Storage Node.js Client Library is compatible with [Browserify](http://browserify.org/).
 This means you can bundle your Node.js application which depends on the Node.js Client Library using Browserify.